example42/puppi/README.md

 * Puppi v1 script

-* A set of scripts that can be chained togehter to automate any kind of deployment.
+* A set of scripts that can be chained together to automate any kind of deployment.

 * Puppet defines that make it easy to prepare a puppi set of commands for a project deployment.